ahmadhassanch/editable_table/readme.txt

 =================================================================================
 ADDING TABLE
 - Ability to add a table (rows x columns)
-  > distribute columns equally in 90% of parent
+  > distribute columns equally in 98% of parent
+  > zooming should not disturb it
+  > reloading should not distrub it

 RESIZING COLUMNS SUPPORT
 - A intuitive way of resizing columns should be present